Ashford, Folkestone & Romney Marsh

 • Pheasant Trinity Road Ashford TN25 4QH Telephone(01233) 647604

 A modern purpose-built pub close to Eureka Business Park and local shops.
 The pub has a relaxed atmosphere and caters for locals, business people, and family groups alike.
 Spice nights are held on Thursday evenings.
-The open plan bar area is split in to several distinct areas, including a social drinking area, a place to enjoy a quiet drink, and a family area.
-Quiz nights are Monday and Wednesday (music) abd Poker night is Tuesday
+The open plan bar area is split into several distinct areas, including a social drinking area, a place to enjoy a quiet drink, and a family area.
+Quiz nights are Monday and Wednesday (music) and Poker night is Tuesday.
+5 handpumps.

 • Riverside Inn Rugby Gardens, off Torrington Road.
 Ashford TN23 7TG Telephone(01233) 633404